Properly caring for them puts you in the position to save thousands of dollars during your life. Why?

-The simplest way to do this is to get a credit card early and use it regularly.
+The simplest way to do this is to get a new credit card early and use it regularly.

 A lot of people deter college kids from owning plastic, but college is an ideal time to begin establishing your credit history.

-Students can use those four years to build credit history and prepare themselves for life after graduation when a credit report and score will play a major role.
+Students can use those four years to build credit history and prepare themselves for life after graduation when a credit report and score play a major role.